solidjs/solid/documentation/guides/rendering.md

 };
 ```

-Another option if it is an expensive computation to use `createMemo`.
+Another option, if it is an expensive computation, is to use `createMemo`.
 For example:

 ```jsx
 const BasicComponent = props => {